Registration and Enrollment

 The decision to withdraw from a course is a serious matter and should be made only after consulting with an instructor and faculty advisor.
 Withdrawing from a course may affect eligibility for financial aid.
 For details, visit nyit.edu/finaid.

-Students can withdraw between the fourth and eighth weeks of the semester (between the fourth and eighth class meetings for cycle courses) and receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.
+Students can withdraw from a course from the end of the add/drop period (second week of the term or second class meeting for cycle courses) through the week before finals to receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.

 Withdrawing from the CollegeMore